fortenforge/fortenforge.github.io/_posts/2017-01-21-mystery-hunt-2017-part-2.md

 ---
 layout: post
-title:  "MIT Mystery Hunt 2017 [Part 2]"
+title:  "MIT Mystery Hunt 2017 [Part 2/3]"
 date:   2017-01-21 12:12:44 -0500
-categories:
+categories: mystery_hunt puzzlehunts
 ---

 *This is part 2 of a series of posts about the MIT Mystery Hunt.
 You can find [part 1]({{ site.baseurl }}{% post_url 2017-01-20-mystery-hunt-2017-part-1 %}